Recently updated on April 21st, 2026 at 12:16 pm

 4. File with the Clerk

-Depending on the outcome of your case, you may need to submit your Request to Restrict Arrest Record through a law enforcement agency or directly through the prosecutor’s office.
-Some applications are processed through the Georgia Crime Information Center after approval.
+Depending on the outcome of your case, you may need to submit your Request to Restrict Arrest Record through the arresting law enforcement agency or, in some cases, through the court.
+After review and approval, the request is processed through the Georgia Crime Information Center.

 Process